demisto/content/Packs/Uptycs/Integrations/Uptycs/README.md

 ### 39. uptycs-get-tags
 ---
-Return list of Uptycs asset tags with details
+Return a list of Uptycs asset tags with details.
 ##### Base Command

 `uptycs-get-tags`